Simbari people

+The Sambia – a pseudonym created by anthropologist Gilbert Herdt – are known by cultural anthropologists for their historical practice of "ritualised homosexuality" and semen ingestion practices among pubescent boys.
+The practice occurred due to Simbari belief that semen is necessary for male growth.
+Simbari practice did not appear to affect male sexual orientation.
+Nearly all males are happy to move on to relationships with women once permitted.
+A small minority of males remain bachelors and continue to engage in homosexual relations, and are considered unusual and ridiculed by other tribesmen.
+In recent decades, traditional practices, such as boy insemination and a hierarchical and antagonistic view towards women, have ended in favor of schooling and more equal relationships between men and women.

-The Simbari people speak Simbari (called Sambia by Herdt), a Trans-New Guinea language belonging to the Angan branch.
+The Simbari people speak Simbari, a Trans-New Guinea language belonging to the Angan branch.

 Traditional practices and beliefs

 Initiation

-The full initiation is reported to start with members of the tribe being removed from their mothers at the age of nine.
+The full initiation is reported to start with boys being removed from their mothers at the age of seven.
 This process is not always voluntary and can involve threats of death.
 The children are then beaten and stabbed in their nostrils with sticks to make them bleed.
-In the next stage the children are hit with stinging nettles.
-The boys are then dressed in ritual clothing and an attempt is made to force them to suck on ritual flutes.
-The boys are then taken to a cult house and older boys dance in front of them making sexual gestures.
-Once it gets darker the younger boys are taken to the dancing ground where they are expected to perform fellatio on the older boys.
+In the next stage, the children are hit with stinging nettles.
+The boys are then dressed in ritual clothing, and an attempt is made to force them to suck on ritual flutes.
+The boys are then taken to a Temple, and older boys dance in front of them, making sexual gestures.
+Once it gets darker, the younger boys are taken to the dancing ground, where they are expected to perform fellatio on the older boys.